Skip to content

 It costs $225 to take the exam, and while you can retake the NHIE as many times as you need to pass, you'll have to wait 30 days between attempts and pay the fee each time.

+Step 4.
 Get Insurance Coverage

 Accidents happen, no matter how careful you are.
 Stay protected with insurance coverage.

-Even if you wanted to take the risk and waive coverage, you don't have the option in New Jersey; home inspectors are required to purchase errors and omissions (E&O) insurance, with a minimum amount of $500,000 per occurrence.
+Even if you want to take the risk and waive coverage, you don't have the option in New Jersey; home inspectors are required to purchase errors and omissions (E&O) insurance, with a minimum amount of $500,000 per occurrence.

 Frequently Asked Questions